RigoMiranda/Next-js-preview-server/README.md

 ```

 ## CI/CD  Pipeline:
-With the CI/CD pipeline we are deploying the AWS CDK infrastructure.
+With the CI/CD pipeline we are deploying the AWS CDK infrastructure automatically on every commit to the master branch (if any change).
 Once the infrastructure is created, then we push the code to an S3, Bucket, and create a Code Deploy Deployment to push the code into the EC2 instances and start the Next.js Preview Mode.

 ### Requirement:
 For any CI/CD you will need to provide environment variables with the `AWS Credentials` of a user with `Admin Permissions`.
 The following variables are: